Weslaco, Texas: Climate

 The climate in this area is characterized by two seasons; a wet season from April to September and a dry season from October to March.
 According to the Köppen Climate Classification system, Weslaco has a humid subtropical climate, abbreviated "Cfa" on climate maps.
 It is the most easterly city in the central states of the Great Plains with a humid subtropical climate bounded by a semi-arid climate to the west, reflecting in its most shrubby vegetation.
 The average high in January is 71 F and the average low is 50 F. The average high is 97 F and the average low is 76 F in August.
 The warm season is extremely long, as average high temperatures from May through September are above 90 F and average low temperatures are above 70 F, with relatively high dew point values resulting in higher relative humidity values and heat index values.
 Heat index values can consistently reach over 100 F during these months.

 Average annual precipitation is only 25.73 in.
 Most precipitation occurs in the wet season which occurs from April to September, with the least precipitation distinctly occurring in the dry season from October to March.
 As September is the peak of the north Atlantic hurricane season and tropical storms and hurricanes occasionally drop copious amounts of rainfall on the region, this month tends to be by far the wettest, averaging 5.64 in of rain.
 The driest month is February, with only 0.95 in of precipitation.

 The record snowfall was 3.00 in on December 25, 2004.
 It snowed again on December 8, 2017.
 Weslaco received 10-12 inches of rain in October of 2015 that impacted several areas, particularly with drainage systems being overflooded.
+On June 15, 2026, during Tropical Storm Arthur, Weslaco received 6 in of rain causing floodwaters to enter homes.

 Temperatures are frequently above 100 F, occasionally as early as February and as late as the end of October, the highest temperature ever recorded in Weslaco was 110 F on April 17, 1920.
 The lowest temperature ever recorded in Weslaco was 16 F, on January 12, 1962 and December 23, 1989.